What Fish Can I Eat with Kidney Disease?

 Protein Intake Considerations

 Why low protein diet in kidney disease?
-In addition to these four varieties, other good choices include flounder, haddock, pollack, herring and whitefish.
+Other good choices include flounder, haddock, pollock, herring and whitefish.
 Make sure to avoid high-protein fish such as fresh tuna or swordfish as they may be too hard on your kidneys.

 When it comes to cooking your fish, try baking or grilling as opposed to frying; this will cut down on calories and fat content without sacrificing flavor.